PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 * added to [Pulley](#captable-management)?
 * SAFE status (if applicable)? (sent / signed / money received)

-You could use AirTable or a real CRM, but PostHog are default opposed to [introducing new software](/handbook/people/spending-money#software).
+You could use AirTable or a real CRM, but PostHog are by default opposed to [introducing new software](/handbook/people/spending-money#software).

 ### Markdown notes